omnabill/odoo_installment/README.md

 Notes in model logic:
 	- Delete and edit is only allowed in "draft" State.

-> Pivot and Graph view for the installment model.
+> Pivot and Graph view

+   for the installment model to express relation between diferent field.